Step-By-Step Implementation Walk Through:

 • Surname – String – The user’s surname (family/last name).
 (Built-in)

-1. Select "External Identities" > "User flows" and add a new user flow named "SignUpSignIn" Choose "Email with password" as the Identity provider, then select the following attributes to collects:
+1. Select "External Identities" > "User flows" and add a new user flow named "SignUpSignIn", choose "Email with password" as the Identity provider, then select the following attributes to collects:

 • City – String – The city in which the user is located.
 (Built-in)